 Unicage is based on UNIX fundamentals.
 Interoperability through frameworks such as Tivoli ( IBM) or JP1 (Hitachi).

-Unicage does not require locking unless a concurrency situation comes along.
-For those purposes the command “ulock” is available.
+Unicage does not require locking unless a concurrent situation is present.
+For those purposes, the command “ulock” is available.

 Unicage is compatible with multiple compression tools.
 For example.gz .Z is used for data compression.

-Unicage processes data based on streaming which decreases the memory usage comparatively to technologies such as java or python.
-As explained on the workload management support question, managing memory is possible thru Unix commands.
+Unicage processes data based on streaming.
+Which decreases the memory usage comparatively to technologies such as java or python.
+Managing memory is accomplished by Unix commands.

-Unicage utilizes the segregation mechanisms of the underlying UNIX Operating System: filesystem permissions, memory stack protection and role based access control.
+Unicage utilizes segregation mechanisms of the underlying UNIX Operating System: filesystem permissions, memory stack protection and role-based access controls.

-Encryption can be achieved on several levels - either native filesystem encryption mechanisms (F2FS in Linux or ZFS in BSD/UNIX) or 3rd party echanisms offered by a number of vendors.
-Self-encrypting disk is also a possibility as Unicage just uses the perating System POSIX infrastructure to access the data storage.
+Encryption can be achieved on several levels - either native filesystem encryption mechanisms (F2FS in Linux or ZFS in BSD/UNIX) or 3rd party mechanisms offered by a number of vendors.
+Self-encrypting disk is also a possibility as Unicage just uses the Operating System POSIX infrastructure to access the data storage.

-Security can be increased through File hecksumming tools (such as nativen capacity or products like Tripwire), host based firewall rulebase, etc.
+Security can be increased through File checksumming tools (such as native capacity or products like Tripwire) and rule based firewall.

-A typical Linux/UNIX node running Unicage will only need SSH as an open port - this can be ensured by service minimization (disabling and/or uninstalling unnecessary services) and then omplemented by an host based firewall which will only permit access from known hosts.
+A typical Linux/UNIX node running Unicage will only need SSH as an open port - this can be ensured by service minimization (disabling and/or uninstalling unnecessary services).
+This is implemented by a host-based firewall, which will permit access only from known hosts.
 SSH access is restricted to a number of known users (no Administration/Super User access is conceded).

-Essential configuration files are then protected by checksumming to ensure no one alters any content.
+Essential configuration files are then protected by checksumming to ensure no alteration of content.

-Filesystem can be encrypted to prevent data loss and processes will run only with needed priviledges and inside a protected memory stack.
+File systems can be encrypted to prevent data loss and processes will run only with needed privileges inside protected memory.